-BODYTRAFFIC is pleased to announce our 2018 Summer Program with Artistic Directors Lillian Barbeito & Tina Finkelman Berkett and international guest artists: James Vu Anh Pham (Chunky Move and Sidi Larbi Cherkaoui’s Eastman), Natalia Pieczura (Fighting Monkey), Joy Alpuerto Ritter (Akram Khan Company), Chris Evans (Hofesh Shechter Company and Gecko) and Joseph Davis & Guzman Rosado (BODYTRAFFIC) at Loyola Marymount University.
+BODYTRAFFIC is pleased to announce its 2018 Summer Program with Artistic Directors Lillian Barbeito & Tina Finkelman Berkett and international guest artists: Chris Evans (Hofesh Shechter Company and Gecko), James Vu Anh Pham (Chunky Move and Sidi Larbi Cherkaoui’s Eastman), Natalia Pieczuro (Fighting Monkey), Joy Alpuerto Ritter (Akram Khan Company), and Joseph Davis & Guzmán Rosado (BODYTRAFFIC) at Loyola Marymount University.

 ABOUT THE PROGRAM